-The region where these frogs lives is a haven for 92 species of bird.
+The region where these frogs live is a haven for 92 species of bird.
 This includes the Cape eagle owl, the majestic black eagle, the Cinnamon-breasted warbler, and the marsh harrier.

 This frog’s physical stature doesn’t make it a fast-moving animal.
 But, fortunately, the desert rain frog is small and its coloring helps it blend into its environment.
 The animal also operates mostly at night, providing greater camouflage.
-And, lastly, the Breviceps macrops has its piercing squeal sound of defense.
+And, lastly, the Breviceps macrops have their piercing squeal sound of defense.
 It’s likely to scare off most predators.

 What Does Desert Rain Frog eat?